-It is one of the few of the artificially created experiences that works.
+It is one of the few artificially created experiences that works.

 Arriving at Madinat Jumeirah you are greeted by a colourful camel announcing the international position of the emirate of Dubai in the world.

-Madinet Jumeirah even has its own turtle sanctuary – and its visiting is like entering into a magic land of idealized Arabian delights.
+Madinet Jumeirah even has its own turtle sanctuary – and a visit here is like entering into a magic land of idealized Arabian delights.

 The resort has been designed to take advantage of its waterside location.

 There are more than 5km (2.3miles) of artificially created waterways where traditional Emirati wooden ships are moored.

 The Madinat Jumeirah wooden ships are more decorative than functional, unlike those of nearby Dubai Creek, which range from small Abras or water taxis, to sturdy sea-going freighters.

 But here in the man-made waterways of Madinat Jumeirah, traditional wooden abras or water taxis (here electric powered) quietly move people around the 16 hectare (40 acre) complex.